Programs and Services

 Mobile Integrated Health

 The Mobile Integrated Health Program is a partnership between the Seattle Human Services Department and Seattle Fire Department.
-It comprises three main activities: the Health One response unit, high utilizer case management, and the Vulnerable Adult program.
+It comprises four main activities: the Health One response unit, high utilizer case management, the Vulnerable Adult program, and most recently the Overdose Response Team.
 Together, Case Manages in Seattle Human Services and specially-trained Fire Fighters and staff Health One Mobile Units ensure that clients receive the medical care, mental health care, shelter or other social services they need.

 Nutrition Services